Braves vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have an implied moneyline win probability of 63.6% in this contest.
+- In games it has played as moneyline favorites with odds of -185 or shorter, Atlanta has a 27-9 record (winning 75% of its games).

+- Based on this matchup's moneyline, the Braves' implied win probability is 64.9%.

-- Atlanta has had an over/under set by oddsmakers 97 times, and have combined with opponents to go over the total in 52 of those games (52-42-3).
+- Atlanta has played in 100 games with set over/under, and have combined with opponents to go over the total 52 times (52-45-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!